Diamond Fluorescence

 A natural diamond takes billions of years to take its shape and brilliance.
 During these billion years, elements like aluminum, boron, or nitrogen were incorporated in a diamond.
 When this diamond comes under the impact of ultraviolet (UV) light, it causes fluorescence in a diamond.
 The fluorescence is mainly blue in color.
 However, colors like yellow, orange, or green can be emitted depending on the characteristics of the element present.

 When a diamond comes in contact with ultraviolet (UV) light, the electrons of any of these elements present in a diamond absorb energy.
 Now, when these electrons want to come to their original (neutral) state they release energy in the form of photons.
-These are the photons that make diamonds glow under specific conditions and this is called diamond fluorescence.
+These are the photons that make natural diamonds glow under specific conditions and this is known as fluorescence diamond.

-On the other hand, the higher color grade diamonds like D, E, and F get adversely affected by fluorescence.
+On the other hand, the higher diamond color grades like D, E, and F get adversely affected by fluorescence.
 The blue glow makes them look hazy and diminishes their natural brilliance.
 The cloudy appearance of certain diamonds makes them less attractive to buyers.
-When the natural brilliance of a diamond gets tinted, its value gets depreciated, especially in the case of high-grade colorless diamonds.
+When the natural brilliance of a diamond gets tinted, its value gets depreciated, especially in the case of high-grade colorless diamonds or white diamonds.

 The fluorescence has both good and bad effects on a diamond.
 It is a subjective case and must be considered after evaluating its overall impact on the stone.